51Degrees/specifications/pipeline-specification/wip/features/evidence.md

 **Pipeline**.
 Keys should be case-insensitive and will usually be split into
 \<prefix\>.\<field\>.

-Currently defined examples of keys are:
+Currently, defined examples of keys are:

 - `header.user-agent`
 - `header.[header-name]`